About this Course

 Course Instructors & Community of Practice

-The format, content, goals, facilitation, and administration of GSR 984 have been discussed and developed via a Community of Practice (CoP).
+The format, content, goals, facilitation, and administration of GPS 984 have been discussed and developed via a Community of Practice (CoP).
 A Community of Practice is a flexible organization made up of a wide range of individuals interested in a common purpose.
-The GSR 984 CoP benefits from the input of a wide variety of expertises from communities within and outside of the University of Saskatchewan.
+The GPS 984 CoP benefits from the input of a wide variety of expertises from communities within and outside of the University of Saskatchewan.
 Other guest facilitators may also lead and participate in some of the discussions.

 Course Instructors: Trisha Dowling (Professor, Western College of Veterinary Medicine) & Wenona Partridge, Educational Development Specialist, The Gwenna Moss Centre for Teaching Effectiveness